Yiewsley: Besieged Danes of Thorney Island 893 AD

-In the spring of 893, after overwintering at Appledore and then plundering through Kent and Sussex, a Viking raiding army turned to head for the Danish controlled lands in the east (later known as the Danelaw).
-However they were intercepted by Alfred the Great's son Edward with his West Saxon Fyrd at Farnham in Surry.
-The Danes were routed, fleeing over the River Thames into Mercia with the West Saxon army in pursuit.
-Having reached the River Colne the Danes mounted a defence on what was known as Thorney Island, believed to be land between the Colne and an offshoot channel of the river between Thorney and Iver, approximately half a mile west from Yiewsley High Street today.
-Edward began a siege of the island and was joined by Æthelred of Mercia with soldiers from the Mercian garrison in London.
+In the spring of 893, after overwintering at Appledore in Kent, and then plundering through Kent and Sussex, a Viking raiding army turned to head for the Danish-controlled lands in the east (later known as the Danelaw).
+However, they were intercepted by Alfred the Great's son Edward with his West Saxon Fyrd at Farnham in Surrey.
+The Danes were routed, fleeing over the River Thames into Mercia, with the West Saxon army in pursuit.
+Having reached the River Colne, the Danes mounted a defence on what was known as Thorney Island, believed to be land between the Colne and an offshoot channel of the river between Thorney and Iver, approximately half a mile west from Yiewsley High Street today.
+Edward began a siege of the island, and was joined by Æthelred of Mercia with soldiers from the Mercian garrison in London.
 After a prolonged stalemate which may have lasted up to six months, an agreement was reached for the Danes to leave peacefully.
-Hostages were taken as collateral and vows made by the Danes that they would leave the Anglo-Saxon lands and go directly to the lands under Danish control which they duly did, without any of their plundered spoils.
+Hostages were taken as collateral, and vows made by the Danes that they would leave the Anglo-Saxon lands and go directly to the lands under Danish control, which they duly did, without any of their plundered spoils.